 The U.S. FTC (Federal Trade Commission) which enforces the truth-of-advertising has deemed the term “Waterproof” inappropriate.
 In their opinion, a watch can never be 100% truly impervious to water, as the gaskets deteriorate over time & exposure, thus reducing the specified depth of water resistance.
 In the words of the FTC: “The word proof connotes a measure of absolute protection that unfortunately does not exist with respect to watches, especially over prolonged periods of time.”
 The FTC has found the term Water Resistant to be more appropriate.

 There are 2 commonly used water-resistance testing methods:

-Dry Test – The watch is placed in a chamber and the air-pressure is increased.
+Dry Test – The watch is placed in a chamber and the air pressure is increased.
 The machine will detect the smallest variation in the case size.
 If the case expands, even slightly, then the watch is not water resistant.

 Wet Test – The watch is placed in a chamber which is half filled with water and half air.
-Air pressure is increased while the watch is out of the water, then the watch is slowly immersed into the water.
+Air pressure is increased while the watch is out of the water, then the watch is slowly immersed in the water.
 Once the watch is completely immersed, the air pressure is slowly released.
 If bubbles come out of the watch it means that air entered the watch prior to immersion & the watch is not water resistant.
-This method is generally used as a second test to pin-point the problem area.
+This method is generally used as a second test to pinpoint the problem area.